 I am a full time potter living and making pots in Fernie, British Columbia, Canada.
 I make functional slab-built pottery in my home studio on a an acre of land on the edge of a little ski town.
-I live in a renovated old mining house with my husband, two kids and a dog named Lily.
+I live in a renovated old mining house with my husband, two kids and a dog named Enzo.

 I enjoy pottery that conveys personality, a slight air of attitude, that first step off the path.
 In that vein, my pots are never entirely symmetrical, as though they are leaning towards animation.
 I like this static sense of energy in pottery.
 It evokes the plastic nature of clay in its raw form, but also the movement associated with the pot's intended use.
 It reflects our beauty and awkward imperfections; imperfections that celebrate the handmade object over mass-produced, industrial ware.